Job Interview Etiquette: 8 Tips to Impress Employers

 Take your research one step further by engaging with the business.
 If you can, use its product, or subscribe to the company’s newsletter.
 By going through that onboarding process, you will develop a better understanding of how the company is selling itself and the strengths and weaknesses of its product or content.
 The experience might even inspire questions of your own that you can later address during the interview.

 You also want to explore the company’s website from the perspective of whatever role you are applying for.
-Rather, if it is a marketing position, pay close attention to the company’s messaging.
+So, if it is a marketing position, pay close attention to the company’s messaging.
 If you are a user experience designer, click around to see how the site functions.
 By going through this activity, you will be prepared during the interview to answer, “How would you improve our product?”

 If you do realize you have a connection in common with someone who works at the company, ask if he or she can introduce you.
 Take the opportunity to learn more about what the organization looks for in a new hire.
 The employee might even be willing to share tips that can help you stand out during the interview process, or at least offer a better sense of what it is like to work for the company.